cfpb/hmda-frontend/src/documentation/markdown/2019/identifiers-faq.md

 ### Institution Name Changes:

 **What happens with institution name changes for 2018 and beyond?**
-In 2018 and subsequent years, an institution's name in the HMDA Panel dataset is pulled from GLEIF using the LEI provided by that institution.
-If the institution changes their legal name with GLEIF after the publication of the HMDA Panel, that change will populate in the subsequent HMDA Panel.
+In 2018 and subsequent years, an institution's name in the HMDA Panel dataset is pulled from <a target="_blank" rel="noopener noreferrer" href="https://www.gleif.org/">GLEIF</a> using the <a target="_blank" rel="noopener noreferrer" href="http://ffiec.cfpb.gov/documentation/2021/filing-faq#what-is-a-legal-entity-identifier-lei">LEI</a> provided by that institution.
+If the institution changes their legal name with <a target="_blank" rel="noopener noreferrer" href="https://www.gleif.org/">GLEIF</a> after the publication of the HMDA Panel, that change will populate in the subsequent HMDA Panel.

 #### What happens with institution name changes for 2017 and prior?
 In 2017 an institution's name in the HMDA Panel is pulled from the National Information Center (NIC) dataset.
 If an institution changed its legal name in NIC after the publication of the HMDA Panel, this change was not back populated.